Aimwell: 1785: three-year-old season

 In spring 1785, Aimwell won 100 guineas by defeating Archer again over the same course and distance.
 On this occasion Aimwell carried seven pounds more than his opponent and started the 2/5 favourite.
 At the same Newmarket meeting, he finished third in the Prince's Stakes, a race won by Mr Fox's Balloon, who defeated Lord Grosvenor's Grantham in a run-off after a dead heat.
 At Epsom on 5 May, Aimwell started at odds of 7/1 for the Derby in a field of ten runners, with Grantham and Balloon joint favourites on 2/1.
 Ridden by C. Hindley he won the race from Grantham, with Balloon unplaced.

 After a five-month break, Aimwell returned for three races at Newmarket in the autumn.
 At the First October meeting he won a match race over the four mile Beacon Course, winning a 300 guinea prize by beating Mr Vernon's horse Mousetrap.
 Aimwell was beaten in a 200 guinea Sweepstakes at the Second October meeting, in which he finished second of the four runners to Guyler.
 At the Houghton meeting two weeks later he conceded 35 pounds to Sir Charles Bunbury's Blacklock and won a match over ten furlongs "Across the Flat" to claim a prize of 100 guineas.

 1786: four-year-old season

 Aimwell stayed in training at the age of four years, but ran only once.
 At the Second Spring meeting at Newmarket he was beaten in a two-mile match in which he attempted to concede six pounds to Balloon.

 Stud career

 Nothing is recorded of Aimwell after his match race against Balloon.
 He does not appear in any list of stallions and he had no foals registered in the General Stud Book.

 Pedigree

+Aimwell is inbred 4S × 4D to the stallion Partner, meaning that he appears fourth generation on the sire side of his pedigree and fourth generation on the dam side of his pedigree.